Garmin inReach Messenger Plus and the companion Messenger App are essential sport touring gear. Image © American Sport Touring.

 Garmin inReach Messenger Plus: Essential Motorcycle Sport Touring Gear

 For motorcyclists who love exploring remote roads, staying connected can be a challenge.
 Spotty cell coverage in isolated areas may leave a rider stranded.
 That’s where Garmin inReach Messenger Plus proves its worth.
-More than just a satellite communicator, this compact device offers two-way messaging, real-time tracking, SOS signaling, and, for the first time, photo and voice messaging capabilities—all without relying on cellular coverage.
+More than just a satellite communicator, this compact device offers two-way messaging, real-time tracking, SOS signaling, and, for the first time, photo and voice messaging capabilities – with the ability to stay connected even when cellular coverage disappears.

 What is inReach Messenger Plus?

 The Garmin inReach Messenger Plus is the latest advancement in Garmin’s satellite communicator lineup, earning the prestigious CES Best of Innovation award for 2025.
 Tailored for motorcyclists who venture beyond cell service, this compact yet powerful device offers a comprehensive suite of emergency, tracking, and messaging capabilities.
-Notably, new photo and voice messaging capability that let riders share their adventure from even the most remote location.
+Notably, it adds photo and voice messaging capabilities that let riders share their adventures from even the most remote locations.

 For motorcycle sport touring enthusiasts, inReach Messenger Plus serves three critical needs.